 Environmental psychologists believe that the interaction and contribution of nature plays a significant role in human development, well-being and behaviour.
 Furthermore, disruptions in natural ecosystems and habitat in any given area invariably also negatively impact the human populations connected to them.
 Environmental psychologists highlight that our connection to nature enhances our spiritual wellness, we can experience a sense of gratitude and foster a desire to protect it.

 ‘Forest bathing’ has traditionally been used as a Japanese well-being practise, which has recently evolved in the West with ‘eco-therapy’.

-The Fellowship of the Trees is passionate about supporting individuals to improve their mental health and well-being through providing opportunity to connect and be of service to the Earth.
-Our project provides a space for all people, from all backgrounds to experience the enriching joys of nature.
+Fellowship of the Trees is passionate about supporting individuals to improve their mental health and well-being through providing opportunity to connect and be of service to the Earth.
+We provide spaces for all people, from all backgrounds to experience the enriching joys of nature.

 Community living and the way of the ‘tribe’ appears to be a rarity in Western cultures, and yet having good connections and relationships with those around us are important for us to thrive.